macca7224/sv-date-analyser/README.md

 # SV Date Analyser

-Tool to analyse dates and determine the path taken by driver from Google Street View locations.
+Tool to analyse dates and determine the path taken by a driver from Google Street View locations.

 Uses the technique found by [Emily](https://github.com/itisem) to determine the